mrcloudmustache/aws-solutions-architect/network.md

 # Network

 ## VPC
-* Virtual private datacenters that isolate AWS services within the same account
+* Virtual private data centers that isolate AWS services within the same account
 * Contains, subnets, route tables, firewalls, gateways
 * Each VPC residse in one region
 * Acts as a network boundary, cannot communicate between VPCs by default